LedgerHQ/ragger/template/usage.md

     --golden_run                on Speculos, screen comparison functions will save the current screen instead of comparing --elfs_dir <dirpath>        use elfs located in specified directory --log_apdu_file <filepath>  log all apdu exchanges to the file in parameter.
-The previous file content is erased --nanos                     run only the test for the nanos device --nanox                     run only the test for the nanox device --nanosp                    run only the test for the nanosp device
+The previous file content is erased --nanos              run the tests on the nanos device --nanox              run the tests on the nanox device --nanosp             run the tests on the nanosp device --all                run the tests on all the devices
 ```